Strom566/minigw64-Descent3-Original/README.md

 scons -j$(nproc) build=release static=1

+You need to copy over the files from the builds directory over your Descent 3 installation so be sure you make a backup of Descent 3, and copy it to another directory before you start copying over files from the base game.

+For release
+Drive letter:\working directory\Descent3-main\builds\mingw\release\stage

+For debug

+Drive letter:\working directory\Descent3-main\builds\mingw\debug\stage

 A full zip, create a working directory, then just unzip.
 If you don't have msys2, minigw64 installed you can find them here: